-UPDATED AUGUST 5, 2016: WE NOW KNOW THAT ZIKA CAN BE TRANSIMTTED SEXUALLY IN THE SPERM.
-MORE RECENTLY, THE FIRST CASE OF WOMEN TO MAN TRANSMISSION WAS REPORTED IN NEW YORK.
+UPDATED AUGUST 5, 2016: WE NOW KNOW THAT ZIKA CAN BE TRANSMITTED SEXUALLY IN THE SPERM.
+MORE RECENTLY, THE FIRST CASE OF WOMEN-TO-MAN TRANSMISSION WAS REPORTED IN NEW YORK.

-The Zika virus, part the Flaviviridae family of viruses, was first seen in Africa and parts of Asia during the 1950’s and in the southwestern Pacific Ocean area in 2007.
+The Zika virus, part of the Flaviviridae family of viruses, was first seen in Africa and parts of Asia during the 1950s and in the southwestern Pacific Ocean area in 2007.
 In 2015 Zika appeared in South America.
-According to the Public Health Agency of Canada, locally acquired cases have been reported in Brazil, Chile (Easter Island), Colombia, El Salvador, French Guyana, Guatemala, Honduras, Martinique, Mexico, Panama, Paraguay, Puerto Rico, Suriname and Venezuela.
+According to the Public Health Agency of Canada, locally acquired cases have been reported in Brazil, Chile (Easter Island), Colombia, El Salvador, French Guyana, Guatemala, Honduras, Martinique, Mexico, Panama, Paraguay, Puerto Rico, Suriname, and Venezuela.

 How do people get infected?

 Although we do not fully understand this virus, we know that most people infected got it from the bite of an infected Aedes species mosquito.
 The mosquito can then pass the virus to other people by biting them.
 These mosquitoes are typically found in tropical climates, breed in domestic stagnant pools of water, are daytime biters, and feed both indoors and outdoors.
 We also suspect that pregnant mothers can transfer the virus to their unborn babies and that it may be transmitted sexually and via transfusion.
 At this point, it seems that this virus can only infect humans and primates.
 Anyone living in or traveling to an area where Zika virus is found and has not already been infected with the Zika virus is at risk for infection, including pregnant women.